How I may help

 Set screen C String Safety

 This design can lead to "off-by-one" errors when an extra space is not allocated to hold that extra unseen character.
 A 4 character string requires a static allocation of 5 bytes.
 If a 4 character string is copied to a variable created as having 4 bytes, an invisible null character flows into the adjacent variable in memory.
-That adjacent variable will now appear to be blank because a binary zero value within a string truncates that string, This is called a "null termination" error.
+That adjacent variable will now appear to be blank because a binary zero value within a string truncates that string,

 C's unbounded overlay of memory allows programs to "smash the stack" of memory variables.